elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ### Verifications (many-to-many)

 But what if an other taxonomist has a different opinion?
-This happens regularly, and one generally notes all opinions, which in botany jargon are called "Verifications", in an intermediate table that defines a many-to-many relation, between accessions and taxa.
+This happens regularly, and one generally notes all opinions —the jargon for it is "Verifications"— in an intermediate table that defines a many-to-many relation, between accessions and taxa.
+Besides being signed, a verification has a level, say the confidence that the verifier places on the identification, it's an integer ranking from 0 to 4, and let's also timestamp them.

-We remove the taxon_id foreign key from accessions and move it into verifications, and a verification also has a foreign key back to the accession table.
-This will provide the base to place a `taxa` field in `Accession` and an `accessions` field in `Taxon`.
-Moreover, both `Taxon` and `Accession` will have their verifications lists.
+We remove the taxon_id foreign key from accessions and move it into verifications, and place a foreign key back to the accession table.
+This will provide the base for a `taxa` field in `Accession` and an `accessions` field in `Taxon`.
+Moreover, both `Taxon` and `Accession` will have their `verifications` list fields.

-The `up` migration will place the single verification as unsigned, and `down` will necessarily have to destroy some information.
+Our database model before the migration has space for one 'verification', which the `up` migration will isolate as the single initial unsigned verification record, at the lowest level of confidence.
+Conversely, our `down` migration will necessarily have to destroy some information, and the approach we take here is to select the latest verification among those at the highest level.

 ```iex
 defmodule Botany.Verification do